somasays/pg_lineagelens/README.md

    ```

 2. This will trigger the build workflow and automatically:
-   - Build all platform packages
+   - Build and publish the Python package to PyPI
-   - Create a GitHub release with all build artifacts
+   - Create a GitHub release
-   - Generate release notes based on commit history

-### Manual Builds
+### Manual Publishing

-You can also manually trigger the build workflow from the GitHub Actions tab.
+You can also manually trigger the publishing workflow from the GitHub Actions tab.

 ## License